interObservers

 In this stage, the designers will research and develop ideas for features that could solve user problems.
 One way they can do this is by asking questions like “What are some potential solutions?” or “Is there a better solution to our problem than what we have now?”.

-During the third stage of Design Thinking, designers are ready to start generating ideas.
+During the third stage of Design Thinking, designers are ready to generate ideas.
 You’ve grown to understand your users and their needs in the Empathise step; you’ve analyzed and synthesized your observations from the Define stage into a human-centered problem statement that reflects how people live day by day with those issues.

 Ideation is an essential part of any creative process – from product development to art creation; it always starts somewhere, if not everything (even when discussing something like coming up with your next conversational topic).
-Brainstorms inspire by throwing all sorts of crazy thoughts into the mix that might eventually lead us down some path towards whatever goal we have set ourselves on achieving course.
+Brainstorms inspire us by throwing all sorts of crazy thoughts into the mix that might eventually lead us down some path towards whatever goal we have set ourselves to achieving course.
 Of course, the worst possible scenario can also be used as input.

 After a product or specific feature is conceptualized, it may be necessary to design many scaled-down versions of the final production.
-These prototypes are then explored and tested for possible solutions with different components being linked together.
+These prototypes are then explored and tested for possible solutions with different components linked together.

 By the end of this stage, you’ll have a better idea if your product will work for customers and what needs to be changed.